ChilliCream/hotchocolate-docs/docs/stitching.md

 Now let\`s remove the parts from the server template that we don't need.

-> We will show how some strategies of how to handle authenticated services later on.
+> We will show some strategies of how to handle authenticated services later on.

 ```csharp
 services.AddDataLoaderRegistry();